Meet the KSPW team

 Natalia Albert - FOUNDER, Executive PRODUCER

 Natalia is the powerhouse and visionary behind Kate Sheppard Place Women.
 She is a Mexican born – Kiwi citizen with a reputation for getting it done.
 Natalia is a passionate advocate for all things women, diversity and equity.
 As the driving force behind New Zealand’s first TEDxWomen’s event back in 2013, Natalia believes in women being at the forefront of leading and shaping our world from a kind and tolerant perspective.
 Natalia is an experienced IT project manager driving transformational initiatives, and recharges her batteries by shredding it up on Wellington’s many beautiful mountain and road bike tracks.
 She lives with her partner Mike and their puppies Mexi and Margarita, and calls Wellington home.

 KATE GENDALL - PRoJECT MANAGER

 Kate is our project manager, and general doer-of-things-that-need-doing.
-She has a background in genetics and statistics, and is currently employed as a kind of integrated data evangelist.
+She has a background in genetics and statistics, and is keen to make a difference through working as a public servant.
 Kate's experience with a chronic illness left her passionate about intersectionality and making sure everyone's voices can be heard.
 Kate is a self-professed geek, and also enjoys crafts, Japanese culture, and learning all the things.
 KSPW gives her a chance to indulge two of her passions: awesome women and colour-coded spreadsheets.

 Arzoo SyeddaH - Event manager